GC-DRI/mapping_in_r/mapping_in_r.md

 This little tutorial will give you some basic commands to plot maps in R, using the packages `ggplot` and `sf`.

+The data we will use in this tutorial can be found [in this link](https://drive.google.com/drive/folders/1xMVOSP1TJlj4ZqaCJHNvh6-0Wqs7kRtJ?usp=sharing).

 First, let's load the necessary packages.
 The maps will be plotted following the `ggplot` standard, so we need that one.
 Additionally, our spatial objects will be loaded into R in the [SF](https://r-spatial.github.io/sf/articles/sf1.html) format, so it helps us to have the `sf` package loaded, to give us some functions to work with them.